Blen-E/Blen-E.github.io/_portfolio/psas.md

 ---

 ## Overview
-Contributed to the development of an open-source CubeSat as part of the Portland State Aerospace Society (PSAS).
+I work in the firmware and electrical teams Contributeing to the development of an open-source CubeSat as part of the Portland State Aerospace Society (PSAS).
 My work focused on embedded systems, flight software concepts, and hardware development in a collaborative engineering environment.

 ---

 ## Summer Undergraduate Research

 ### Overview
-Participated in undergraduate research focused on embedded systems and real-time operating systems in an aerospace context.
+Participated in undergraduate research researching the Zephyr RTOS to program the NXP MCXN947 dev board.
+The MCU of this dev board would then be intergrated on multiple cards of the next CubeSat project, Oresat1.
+I presented this research at the PSU undergraduare research Sypnosium.

 ### Contributions
 - Researched and worked with Zephyr RTOS for embedded applications